-- 19. A similar statement must be made with regard to the relationship between immunity and the concept of the parliamentary session.
+64. A similar statement must be made with regard to the relationship between immunity and the concept of the parliamentary session.
 In certain cases immunity lasts for the duration of the session.
-This means that there are, during the same parliament, several periods ("vacations" or "intersession") during which members of parliament do not enjoy any immunity (Philippines, Thailand, Czech Republic, Switzerland, Republic of Korea). - In certain countries, however, there is not in practice any hiatus between the end of one session and the beginning of the next session so that it is a relatively theoretical distinction (cf. Belgium, United Kingdom). - Some countries have taken this to its conclusion: thus in France, since the constitutional revision of 1995, the duration of protection is no longer linked to the system of sessions. - 20.
-In most countries immunity applies without interruption during the whole of the mandate.
+This means that there are, during the same parliament, several periods ("vacations" or "intersession") during which members of parliament do not enjoy any immunity (Philippines, Thailand, Czech Republic, Switzerland, Republic of Korea).

+In certain countries, however, there is not in practice any hiatus between the end of one session and the beginning of the next session so that it is a relatively theoretical distinction (cf. Belgium, United Kingdom).

+Some countries have taken this to its conclusion: thus in France, at the constitutional revision of 1995, all reference to the session was removed and immunity covering the duration of the mandate was opted for.

+- 65. In most countries immunity applies without interruption during the whole of the mandate.
 Sometimes it is extended even to a certain period before or after the session (the life of the parliament).
-This is the case in New Zealand and India, where protection against arrest in civil cases extends for 40 days before and ceases 40 days after the session, whereas in Bangladesh it commences 7 days before and ends 7 days after the session. - 21.
+This is the case in New Zealand and India, where protection against arrest in civil cases extends for 40 days before and ceases 40 days after the session, whereas in Bangladesh it commences 7 days before and ends 7 days after the session. - 66.
 The Czech Republic goes even further.
 With the issue of the parliamentary mandate, immunity applies to all criminal offences committed by the deputy or senator and for which the relevant assembly has not authorised proceedings!